KodeSage/taskify/README.md

 - **Prioritization**: Set and change task priorities (High, Medium, Low) with visual indicators
 - **Filtering & Sorting**: Organize tasks by status, priority, and due date
 - **Local-First Storage**: All data persists in the browser using Fireproof
-- **Statistics Dashboard**: Track your productivity with real-time metrics
 - **Data Export**: Export your task data as JSON for backup or transfer

 ## Getting Started